sharmabhay/chess/README.md

 # Chess

-This is the cs246 Fall 2021 Final Project.
+This is a regular chess game built with UML models.